4nnm8/Windows-XP/README.md

 * Merge all mousemove events because we need them often
 * Be able to create a new file or new folder with context menu (and being able to open that new folder or file)
 * Link filetype to programs so we can open files with programs (won't be easy with cross-origin programs)
-* Clean and organize that mess of a code
 * Make a save state of the desktop (HARD)